void

 [III.1] Od bitvy u Nördlingen 6. září 1634 přes bitvu u Zenty 11. září 1697, u Caldiera 31. října 1805, přes bitvu u Ašprů 22. května 1809 a bitvu národů u Lipska v 1813, přes St. Lucii v květnu 1848 a bitvu u Trutnova 27. června 1866 až po dobytí Sarajeva 19. srpna 1878.
 V schematech a nákresích plánů těch bitev nic se neměnilo.
 Všude nakreslil kadet Biegler obdélníčky na jedné straně prázdné, kdežto nepřítele znázorňovaly vyčárkované.

-is one of the battle sites in Kadett Biegler's little notebook.
+Senta is one of the battle sites in Kadett Biegler's small notebook.

 Background